Yanislammari/Flash-Cards-Backend/Readme.md

+To start the API :

+Modify .env to make it match your config ( specifically the DATABASE_PORT ) Then create a DB accessible on this port with the name flash_cards_db ( or modify the .env to make it match ) Run npm install
+Run npm run start

+End to end test:

 I have made the end-to-end test using postman and a specific db.
 The db name is test_flash_cards
 You will have to create it on whatever service you are using as a db.